danielwalker/aws-profile-prompt/README.md

 You can switch between profiles by setting the AWS_PROFILE environment variable to the name of the profile.

-## Issues with AWS SDK V3
+## Using Profiles with the AWS Javascript SDK V3

 It is possible to split AWS configuration into 'credentials' and 'config'.

 - `~/.aws/credentials` stores profiles with an access key and secret (e.g. '[a]')
 - `~/.aws/config` stores profiles with a source_profile (e.g. '[a.au.prod]')

-This works fine with the AWS CLI, but it does not work with V3 of the Javascript SDK.
+This works fine with the AWS CLI, but it does not work with V3 of the Javascript SDK right now.
 All profiles **MUST** be defined in `~/.aws/credentials`.
 Otherwise, the current version of the AWS SDK will fail to find the profile (Yes, even if AWS_SDK_LOAD_CONFIG is set).

-This is the primary reason that this package was created.
-Other profile switches would use `~/.aws/config` to source profile configuration which made them useless when used alongside the SDK.
+This is the primary motivation behind this package.
+Other profile switches use `~/.aws/config` to source profile configuration which make them useless when used alongside the V3 SDK.